giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Required |**Yes**|

-Public is the number of public subnets to create in this set
+Details on how to build the public subnets.

+  Public subnets are subnets with a route to the internet gateway.

+  > [!IMPORTANT]
+  > If this is the default VPC CIDR, the first entry in the list, the
+  > public subnets will be used for the NAT gateways.
+Setting this value to
+  > 0 on the default VPC CIDR may result in the creation of fully private
+  > networks with no route to the outside world.
 </details>
 <details>
 <summary>